-TDChristian is in its 58th year as a dynamic and vibrant learning community.
-In addition to strong math, science, and English courses, we offer multifaceted theatre, music, art, tech, and athletic programs.
-We believe in project-based learning that integrates Christian faith & service, and fantastic parent-student-teacher communication.
-We offer family friendly tuition, transportation included.
-Our new expansion opened this year at our bright, high tech facility, providing even more opportunities.
-You belong here!
+TDChristian is in its 59th year as a friendly & vibrant learning community.
+In addition to strong math, science, and English courses, we offer dynamic theatre, music, STEM, art, tech, and athletic programs.
+We believe in project-based learning that integrates Christian faith & service.
+We offer fantastic parent-student-teacher communication and family friendly tuition, transportation included.
+Our brand new building expansion and many extracurriculars means even more opportunities.
+It's the school where you belong!

 Learning at Toronto District Christian High School during COVID-19

 What learning looks like now: Our small, connected community and caring teachers served us well as we learned from home.
 We start each day with an online assembly where we share devotions and share contributions like fun videos and presentations from our students and staff.
 We use Edsby, our class management platform, to post assignments, lessons, and teacher videos.
 Students and parents also use Edsby to directly connect with teachers.
 Many classes also use video conferencing for real-time instruction and connecting.
 In terms of hours spent per class, we exceeded the amount found in publicly funded schools.
 All of our students have Office 365 and the full Adobe suite included in tuition for use at home; we also loaned many school PCs and Macs to students who needed a computer for home.
 Our Resource department also mobilized to help students with learning needs, including running an online homework club twice per week.
 For more information, check out our "How We Respond to a Crisis" section in our virtual open house video on YouTube.

 Service options offered are regular rider, regular rider AM only, regular rider PM only, occasional rider.

 The regions TDChristian offers busing from are:

 Additional notes: Bus transportation is included in tuition (there is no extra charge).
 We have 13 bus routes across the GTA.
 If you are new to our school, we try to adjust a route to make it work better for you.